rubenhortas/rubenhortas.github.io/_posts/2023-10-22-iptables-essential-rules.md

 * The iptables-persistent service is automatically configured to load the rules from iptables (ipv4) and ip6tables (ipv6) during system startup.

+## Important considerations when using this iptables configuration

 If you are going to use this as configuration basis rember a few things:

 * Check the configuration and **set the parameters of your computer** (e.g.: set your computer ip address, interface[s], and the packet limits of the rules).
 * These are basically protection rules and only allows basic common services as DNS, SSH, NTP and HTTP[S].
 Below you have to add the rules that allow legitimate services traffic from your host.
 * Think about your computer needs.
 Every host has needs and they may not be the same as mine.